FornaxA/cevap-doc/UseCases.md

 Please fill out between 10 and 20 use cases using the template on the next page.
 A good strategy for filling out the use cases is to work in this order:
-1. generate a list of 5-10 goal
+1. generate a list of 5-10 goals
 2. identify the actors and the summary
 3. provide first input to the postconditions
 4. describe the steps